protocol/research-website/content/posts/202101-abstraction-lab-update/index.md

 ---

-The Independent Researchers of Protocol Labs tackle ambitious projects with huge potential to drive breakthroughs in computing, communication, and decentralization.
+The independent researchers of the [Abstraction Lab](link) tackle ambitious projects with huge potential to drive breakthroughs in computing, communication, and decentralization.
 They are the scout ship pilots exploring the farthest reaches of the adjacent possible.
 And they have a lot of interesting news to report!

 The Inter-Cranial Abstraction System
 ====================================